nobbyfix/AzurLaneSource/README.md

 # AzurLaneSource
 Decompiled Lua files of the game Azur Lane.

-**This repository is an archive only an will only be updated in case of emergency.**
+**This repository is an archive only and will only be updated in case of emergency.**

 Use this repo for regular and automated updates of the lua scripts: https://github.com/Dimbreath/AzurLaneScripts Alternative repo with longer archive history back until Feb 2019: https://github.com/Binary102/AzurLane_ClientSource